 Improves with age

-A set of three cast iron skillets which offers you the ultimate versatility in your cooking cast iron pan experience.
-You can use these for searing, frying, roasting and baking or a combination of several on any hot surface (induction, ceramic, electric and gas) or in an oven or under a grill.
+A set of three cast iron skillets which offers you the ultimate versatility in your cooking experience.
+You can use these for searing, frying, roasting, and baking or a combination of several on any hot surface (induction, ceramic, electric and gas) or in an oven or under a grill.

 They will both retain heat and distribute it evenly when cooking, giving you a rapid and versatile cooking tool.
-They will be delivered pre-seasoned which means that they have been baked at a high temperature with vegetable oil on their surface.
-This gives you a chemical-free, non-stick cooking surface.
-You will need to maintain the non-stick surface of the best cast iron cookware by applying fresh oil after washing with gentle soap and water.
+You will need to maintain the non-stick surface of the cast iron cookware by applying fresh oil after washing with gentle soap and water.